Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 )
 ```

-The solution defines the data as an external ADF dataset, which means the data should "just appear" in this table.
+The solution defines the data as an external ADF dataset, which means the data is expected to "just appear" in this table.
-It is your responsibility to ensure that it does.
-We recommend that you use Azure Data Factory or SSIS to push
+It is the integrator's responsibility to ensure that it does.
-sales data incrementally from the business data warehouse to this table.
-While transforming data, please consider
+We recommend that you use Azure Data Factory or SSIS to push sales data incrementally from the business data warehouse to this table.
-the following points.
+While transforming data, please consider the following points.

 * Data can be aggregated weekly or left in the original one-row-per-transaction state, in which case the system will be aggregate it to weekly quantities.
-* If you aggregate the transactions, we recommend against defining the price as a weekly average of prices.
+* If you aggregate the transactions, we recommend *against* defining the price as a weekly average of prices.
   Instead, we recommend you group by distinct discrete prices if possible.
 * ItemHierarchy must be provided as a comma-separated list of categories, highest level first, for example "Cosmetics, Soap, Coconut Soap".
    If your items are not organized in a product hierarchy, use a single string like "Products".